FattusMannus/DOCS/leadership.md

 I'll share my goals with you, so you always know what my priorities are, and what I'm working on.
 When I do this, I'll share where I need your input.
 When setting objectives for you, it will always be with your own career aspirations in mind.

-I promise to encourage a healthy work/life balance, and advocate for your well-being at all times.
+I promise to encourage a healthy work/life balance and advocate for your well-being at all times.
+I do not expect you to work weekends or evenings regularly.
+There may be times where this is required but the rest of the time I won't be clock watching.
+I expect you to manage your own time - I won't be checking what time you come in or go home - these aren't important as long as the work gets done and no one outside the team is questioning your time keeping.